EnshenZhu/CIS6030_Assignment3/README.md

 ### Question 1

 1. All related code are inside the Question 1 folder.
+2. Before start, please place the dataset file into the folder and **rename it as the "Admission_Predict_trimmed"**.
+   Please make sure the
+   dataset is **explicitly trimmed**, by which the last three lines, which contains the max and min value information, should be removed from the dataset.

-2. This script is going to save the raw "Admission_Prediction.csv" file into the PostgresSQL server.
+3. This script is going to save the raw "Admission_Prediction.csv" file into the PostgresSQL server.
 You may run it by enter ```python q1_main.py``` inside the terminal.
-3. On the first three lines of the output, you may find out the general version information about the PostgresSQL server
+4. On the first three lines of the output, you may find out the general version information about the PostgresSQL server
    used:
    ```
    Connecting to the PostgreSQL database...
    PostgreSQL database version:
    ('PostgreSQL 15.0, compiled by Visual C++ build 1914, 64-bit',)
    ```
-4. The following lines shows the fetch results for all the data inside the created **student** table
+5. (Add the SQL command) The following lines shows the fetch results for all the data inside the created **student** table
    ```
    (1, 337, 118, 4, 4.5, 4.5, 9.65, 1, 0.92)
    (2, 324, 107, 4, 4.0, 4.5, 8.87, 1, 0.76)